Aristozer/aidant/docs/configuration.md

 # Configuration

-Aider v2 can be configured through command-line options, environment variables, and configuration files.
+Aidant can be configured through command-line options, environment variables, and configuration files.

 ## Configuration Priority